apache/doris-website/docs/sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-STORAGE-VAULT.md

 * `path_prefix`

-   The path prefix to where the data would be stored. -- optional
+   The path prefix to where the data would be stored. -- optional.
+It would be the root_path of your Hadoop user if you don't provide any prefix.

 * `hadoop.username`

-   Hadoop configuration property that specifies the user accessing the file system. -- optional
+   Hadoop configuration property that specifies the user accessing the file system. -- optional.
+It would be the user starting Hadoop process if you don't provide any user.

 * `hadoop.security.authentication`

-   The authentication way used for hadoop. -- optional
+   The authentication way used for hadoop. -- optional.
+If you'd like to use kerberos you can provide with `kerboros`.

 * `hadoop.kerberos.principal`